gligabo/Q-Learning-Trading-Agent-in-Gym/README.md

 ### Results visualization

 The results after training can be visualized using the render method from the gym-trading-env library.
-This method displays the actions taken by the agent, the portfolio value over time, and the corresponding rewards, allowing you to track the agent's performance and decision-making process throughout the trading episodes.
+This method displays the actions taken by the agent, the portfolio value over time, and the corresponding rewards, allowing you to track the agent's performance and decision-making process throughout the days.